ShannonNell/UoT-coding-challenge-1/README.md

 ## Things to do:
 - add/fix semantic HTML elements
 - logical flow to HTML elements; structure correct
-- image elements have alt attributes √
+- √ image elements have alt attributes
-- heading attributes fall in sequential order
+- √ heading attributes fall in sequential order
-- title elements concise and descriptive
+- √ title elements concise and descriptive

-- when browser changes sizes, text doesn't always fit in its boxes (nav doesn't, SEO, etc content falls out of box)
-- alt text for hero bg?

 ## What I've changed so far

 ### Overall Appearance
-1. Proper indentation (not complete)
+1. Proper indentation
 2. Added title elements (to HTML and CSS)
 3. Changed head title to one more reflective of website
 4. Grouped sections together